Are we looking at the next big move in Odonate Therapeutics Inc. (ODT)?

-Odonate Therapeutics Inc. (NASDAQ: ODT) is -82.55% lower on its value in year-to-date trading and has touched a low of $3.02 and a high of $46.50 in the current 52-week trading range.
+Odonate Therapeutics Inc. (NASDAQ: ODT) is -82.76% lower on its value in year-to-date trading and has touched a low of $3.02 and a high of $46.50 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ODT stock was last observed hovering at around $3.52 in the last trading session, with the day’s loss setting it -0.17% off its average median price target of $4.00 for the next 12 months.
-It is also 16.25% off the consensus price target high of $4.00 offered by 4 analysts, but current levels are 16.25% higher than the price target low of $4.00 for the same period.
+The ODT stock was last observed hovering at around $3.27 in the last trading session, with the day’s gains setting it 0.04% off its average median price target of $4.00 for the next 12 months.
+It is also 17.25% off the consensus price target high of $4.00 offered by 4 analysts, but current levels are 17.25% higher than the price target low of $4.00 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)